 Unconscious bias is a huge issue in society today, with recent movements bringing this into sharper focus than ever.
 There are hundreds of studies proving unequivocally that finding a source of income is an extremely different experience for different people, with success rates and pay levels being dictated by factors such as gender, race, age and religion.
 We all need to work harder at removing these unconscious biases and GigCX can really help in this way.
 The acquiring of brand experts only judges people on two things – their love and knowledge of your brand.
 Meanwhile, the flexibility and remote nature of GigCX means people who previously couldn’t have been considered for tasks of this type (maybe due to a disability or being a caregiver), can now very much be included – meaning you’re able to dip into the talent and passion of a much larger pool of people.

 The stats in our report plays this out, with our gig crowd being an extremely diverse bunch of people covering 21 countries, 6 continents, 42 different languages, a range of age profiles, educational and occupational backgrounds.
 It’s this diversity that has really impressed Manish Makhijani (Global Consumer Insights Director for Unilever), with their Global Diversity Board being a key initiative.
 “GigCX can become a powerful agent of change by empowering people from all backgrounds, geographies, and genders to seek earning opportunities from the brands they love.”
+Diversity and inclusion is a major part of our GoodGig principles which you can read about here.

 The planet we live on is pretty important, for what I’d like to say are obvious reasons (we all live on it).
 That’s why it’s important we all do our bit to help the planet by keeping our businesses’ as environmentally sustainable as possible.
 Contact centres can often be tricky to keep green, due to the high volume of electronic equipment they need and how many staff tend to work there.
 This power usage and volume of commuting staff is hard to get around as they’re both fundamental to the purpose of the call centre.